 Step 3: Install Copper or Zinc on the Roof to Prevent Moss Growing In the Future

 Once you’ve removed the moss from your roof, you need to take the right steps to prevent moss from growing on it in the future.
-Otherwise, you’ve not only wasted your time (and some money), but you’re also risking having your roof damaged in the future.

 What you need to do is buy these sheet metals in rolls from the nearest hardware store or home repair shop.
 Then you’ve got to cut it into strips that are two to four inches long.
 Then, with the right safety precautions, you’ll want to climb up your ladder.